cvitter/Riak-TS-Data-Modeling/How Partition Keys Work.md

  Each partition has a range of keys assigned to it equal to ``` 2^160 / N ``` where N is equal to the number of partitions in the cluster (or the ring size).

-The following graphic provides a simplified illustration of how Riak TS assigns key ranges to partitions and partitions to nodes (if there are 32 partitions distributed across a total of 4 nodes):
+The following graphic provides a simplified illustration of how Riak TS assigns key ranges to partitions and partitions to nodes.

 ![alt text](Images/riak-ring.png)

+In the above example we have 32 partitions (instead of the default 64) distributed across 4 nodes.

 ## Consistent Hashing